rui314/mold/BUGS.md

 ## stdio buffering

-Problem: A statically-linked "Hello, world" prints out the message if executed as `./hello`, but it doesn't output anything if executed as `./hello | cat`.
+Problem: A statically-linked "Hello world" program prints out the message if executed as `./hello`, but it doesn't output anything if executed as `./hello | cat`.

 Investigation: I knew that the default buffering mode for stdout is line buffering (buffer is flushed on every '\n'), but if it is not